takomo-io/takomo-docs/docs/config-reference/organization.md

 ## organizationAdminRoleName

-- Type: `string`
-- Required: `no`
-- Default value: `undefined`
-- Requirements:
-  - Must be a valid role name

-Name of the IAM role used to perform organization management operations againts the organization.
+Name of the IAM role used to perform organization management operations against the organization.
 If no value is given, the current AWS credentials in terminal session are used.

+<OrgConfigReferenceTable
+    required={false}
+    types='string'
+    defaultValue='undefined'
+    requirements='Must be a valid role name'
+/>

 ### Examples

 Use role name `MyOrganizationAdminRole`.